fentosc/academic-kickstart/content/inegi/index.md

 I am working on a more *realistic* set of **.dta** files that simulate the Economic Census with real industrial and geographical codes and random values for all variables.

 These simulated databases are useful for users that are planning to go to the Microdata Laboratory or will work remotely.
-They files are:
+The files are:

 - <p style="color:blue;">Insumo1994.dta</p>
 - <p style="color:blue;">Insumo1999.dta</p>